 - A major index—I use the S&P 500 mostly—must advance 1.5% or more in a day, four to seven days into an attempted rally (1.25% is the bare minimum and a pretty weak signal).

-- The 1.5%+ advance must come on higher volume than the prior day.
+- The 1.5%+ advance must occur on higher volume than the prior day.

-- Typically follow-through days are strong, like 2%+ to the upside.
-With lots of big movement days occurring all the time, a 2%+ follow-through day will likely become the norm.
+- Typically follow-through days are strong, 2%+ to the upside.

 Here are the requirements of an “attempted rally”.